suncoast-devs/handbook/lessons/js-intro/functions.md

 }
 ```

-In this case the `<ValueType>` after the `printIt` but before the arguments says
+In this case, the `<ValueType>` after the `printIt` but before the arguments
-that `printIt` will work with a generic type of data and we will call that type
+says that `printIt` will work with a generic type of data and, we will call that
-`ValueType`.
-Further on we say that `values` must be an array of whatever that
+type `ValueType`.
+Further on, we say that `values` must be an array of whatever
-type is.
-Also, the argument `func` must also be a function that takes that type
+that type is.
+Also, the argument `func` must be a function that takes that type
 and returns that type.
 As long as the `values` argument and the `func` agree on
-the types, `printIt` will work just fine.
+the types, `printIt` will work fine.

 [TypeScript generics](https://www.typescriptlang.org/docs/handbook/2/generics.html)
-are a powerful language feature and places a great deal of power and flexibility
+are a powerful language feature and place a great deal of power and flexibility
 in the hands of the developer.
 This is an advanced topic and not one that we
 will use often in the course.